OlivierMounicq/Book-Notes/Concurrency-dotnet/chapter1.md

 * Performance decline is a common problem when multiple threads contention that require synchronization.

-__Divide and Conquer algorith__
+__Divide and Conquer algorithm__
-! the multithreading applied to the _Quicksort_ algorithm could lead to worse performance => over-parallelization
+! the multithreading applied to the _Quicksort_ algorithm (using a recursive function) could lead to worse performance => over-parallelization